 At the time of the 2010 Census, North Carrollton had a population of 473 people.
 This makes North Carrollton the county's 2nd most populous community.

-The population of North Carrollton represents 0.02% of the population of Mississippi (which has 2,967,297 people), making it the state's 216th most populous community.
+The population of North Carrollton represents 0.02% of the total population of Mississippi (which has 2,967,297 people), making it the state's 216th most populous community.

 With a 2010 count of 473 people, the population of North Carrollton decreased 5.21% from the 2000 Census (which had a count of 499 people).